Pascale Marthine Tayou in conversation with N'Goné Fall and Julia Grosse

-Artist Pascale Marthine Tayou discussed his work, the exhibition at the Serpentine Sackler Gallery (4 March – 17 May 2015) as well as contemporary African perspectives with Contemporary And (C&) magazine editor-in-chief Julia Grosse and curator N’Goné Fall.
+Artist Pascale Marthine Tayou discussed his work, the exhibition at the Serpentine North Gallery, as well as contemporary African perspectives, with Contemporary And (C&) magazine editor-in-chief Julia Grosse and curator N’Goné Fall.

-Julia Grosse is the founder and editor in chief of Contemporary And (C&), an online journal founded in 2013 which focuses on international art from African perspectives.
+Julia Grosse is the founder and editor in chief of C&, an online journal founded in 2013 which focuses on international art from African perspectives.
 Grosse graduated in Art History, German Literature and Media at the Ruhr-Universität, Bochum, before she trained at German media houses to become a culture journalist.
-Grosse has worked as an arts correspondent in London for the Frankfurter Allgemeine Sonntagszeitung, AD Magazine, SZ Magazin, Tageszeitung and in 2010 she founded the little publishing house, Bierke.
-Her publication, Dont' get me wrong, a handbook focusing on the many layers of global misunderstanding via hand gestures, became a little media hit and ‘Book of the Week’ on CNN.
+Grosse has worked as an arts correspondent in London for the Frankfurter Allgemeine Sonntagszeitung, AD Magazine, SZ Magazin, Tageszeitung and in 2010 founded the little publishing house Bierke.
+Her publication Don’t get me wrong, a handbook focusing on the many layers of global misunderstanding via hand gestures, became a little media hit and ‘Book of the Week’ on CNN.
 She has lived and worked in Berlin since 2013.
-In late March 2015, Grosse will launch Contemporary And’s first critical writing workshop in Lagos as well as the third C& print issue during the Venice Biennale and Frieze New York.
+In late March 2015, Grosse will launch C&’s first critical writing workshop in Lagos as well as the third C& print issue during the Venice Biennale and Frieze New York.